ventuno-21/highload-server/FastAPI/load-balancer-and-rate-limiting/README.md

 ```
 2. Do migrations:
-If you colonize this step is done, but in a case to add new models or change them you have to proceed this step with your specific comment.
+Proceed this step with your specific comment:

 first